forta-network/docs/docs/how-forta-works.md

 Scan nodes must produce proof of scan for every block, which provides the ability for community monitoring.
 Malicious or inaccurate scan nodes can be slashed and disabled.

-The Forta smart contracts, node software, and other components of the network receive regular security review and the reports will be made public.
+The Forta smart contracts, node software, and other components of the network receive regular security reviews and the reports will be made public.

 ### How does Forta ensure reliable monitoring?